chandra1sekar/data-engineering/syllabus/slides.md

     9.1 Pipeline Context
-      9.1.1 - Where are we in the Pipeline? [lecture]
+      9.1.1 x Where are we in the Pipeline? [lecture]

     9.2 Kafka
       9.2.1 - Distributed Messaging [lecture]